JaimeV365/segmentor/docs/architecture/visualization-architecture.md

 ## Overview

-This document describes the architecture of the visualization system in the Apostles Model project.
+This document describes the architecture of the visualization system in the Segmentor project.
 The system has been refactored from a monolithic structure to a modular, scalable, and maintainable architecture following React best practices and SOLID principles.

 ## Architecture Principles